tcorral/BackBase-Frontend-Demos/README.md

 Welcome to our Frontend Training Course.
 These exercises are aimed to guide you through all the concepts you need to know to successfully become a Widget Collection 2 Frontend Developer.

+## Help Document

+It contains useful information, instructions, and resource.
+You can access this document using the url - [Help Document](./resources.md)

 ## Setup

 [Setup your Development Environment](https://bitbucket.org/backbase/cxp-fe2-m00-setup)

 ## Module 1.
 Widget Development

 ### Extensions